cbarnes5/World_Development_Project/wdx_analysis.md

 ![PLot 6](https://raw.githubusercontent.com/cbarnes5/world_development_explorer/main/Charts/Plot%206.png)
 **Plot 6**

 Not only does women’s literacy correlate with GDP, but it also affects women’s own life expectancy, and the health of their families.
 As the following plots show, Chile, a country with higher literacy rates as shown above, has a larger percentage of their female population over 80 years old, and has a smaller percentage of still birth per 1,000 births when compared to Mali in 2010.
+A potential explanation could be that if women are educated, they are afforded more job opportunities and can therefore better access health care (including prenatal care).
+Better access to health care correlates to longer life expectancy and less stillbirths.

 ![PLot 7](https://raw.githubusercontent.com/cbarnes5/world_development_explorer/main/Charts/Plot%207.png)
 **Plot 7**